wp-plugins/change-case-for-tinymce/readme.txt

 This plugin solves one of my greatest annoyances.
 Quickly changing the case of selected text.
 Back when I built sites in Dreamweaver I had an extension that added this function so I could click a button and change the case of text but when I started developing for WordPress there was no similar plugin.
 So I wrote one!

+Based on a request I have added a fourth button to add Sentence Case as well.
+So if you have a large block of text with . ? or ! between sentences it will Cap only the first letter of each sentence.

+There is an Options Page to enable or disable any of the buttons.

 == Usage ==

 Highlight the text to be changed.
 Click the Visual Ediotr button inside your post/page for the desired effect:

 * **UC** - Changes selected text to all Uppercase.
 * **lc** - Changes selected text to all lowercase.
+* **Sc** - Changes selected text to all Sentence case.
 * **Tc** - Changes selected text to all Title case.

 == Installation ==